Best App to Learn Italian: Top 25 Language Apps in 2023

 - Includes Italian grammar sections for comprehensive learning.

-Learn Italian with YouTube
+16. Learn Italian with YouTube

 The YouTube app is a fantastic free method to learn Italian through engaging video content.
 These channels deliver visually captivating and interactive learning experiences, simplifying understanding of various aspects of the Italian language.
-Here are a couple of YouTube channels worth exploring to learn Italian on YouTube.

 Learn Italian with Lucrezia: Lucrezia, a passionate and devoted Italian teacher, hosts this YouTube channel, which offers grammar, vocabulary, and pronunciation lessons and vlogs that highlight Italian culture and lifestyle.
 Her warm and welcoming teaching style ensures learners at all levels feel at ease and engaged, making Italian learning enjoyable and effective.

-Italy Made Easy: Manu Venditti, a native Italian speaker, and seasoned language instructor, has created Italy Made Easy.
+Italy Made Easy: Manu Venditti, a native Italian speaker and seasoned language instructor, has created Italy Made Easy.
 The channel offers comprehensive Italian lessons for beginners, intermediates, and advanced learners.
 It covers many topics, including grammar, vocabulary, pronunciation, and conversational skills, while providing valuable insights into Italian culture.

 - Available on: Web, Android, and iOS.